nekogravitycat/GoURL/README.md

 To run this program, you need to have Go installed on your system.
 You can download and install Go from the official website: https://golang.org/dl/

-Once you have Go installed, you can follow these steps to get the URL shortener up and running:
+Once you have Go installed, you can follow these steps to get GoURL up and running:

 1. Clone the repository: